Capnodium sp., Fumago sp., Scorias sp.

 Rust fungus is easily identified by the many orange or red pustules on leaves or stems which break open and release masses of spores.

 Ants don't damage plants directly, but sometimes steal freshly sown seed from garden beds and seed boxes.
-Ants also feed on the sticky ‘honeydew’ substance produced by sap sucking insects like aphids and scale, and actually encourage these insects by protecting them from predators.
+Ants can also encourage sap-sucking pests like aphids and scale, by protecting them from predators.